achjailani/laravel-import-export/README.md

 ## Laravel Import Export

-This project is an example of implementation importing & exporting file to and from database
+This project is an example of implementation importing & exporting file to and from database with implementing [Maatwebsite/Laravel-Excel](https://github.com/Maatwebsite/Laravel-Excel) package

 ### Installation